-The Team and Business plans have the same access levels, but with these tiers, you can send a support request directly from the app by heading to the learning center and selecting the contact support option.
+The Starter and Business plans have the same access levels, but with these tiers, you can send a support request directly from the app by heading to the learning center and selecting the contact support option.

 The Enterprise mind mapping plan gives you all of the above, but you also gain access to premium support, which provides you with a better response time to your issues.

 - ⦿ History view

 MindMeister was founded in 2007 by MeisterLabs GmbH.
 In 2021, the MindMeister mind mapping program underwent a much-needed facelift to adapt to evolving user needs.
 With the new design, the company made a great tool even better.

 MindMeister is entirely web-based and can be used on any device.
 It has a clean and user-friendly interface that makes it easy to use, even for those unfamiliar with mind mapping tools.
 It should definitely be on your radar if you’re looking for top-notch mind mapping software.